captionpoint/captionpoint-plays/THE-LUCKIEST.md

 You’re the host for this thing.
 ---
 ## PETER:
 There is no host.
+---
 I’m not a host.
 ---
 ## CHERYL:
+You’re definitely the host
+---
-You’re definitely the host of whatever this is.
+of whatever this is.
+---
 What is this?
+---
 Is this a party?
 ---
 ## PETER:
 Yes it’s a party.
 ---
 ## CHERYL:
 You getting it catered?
-If you wanna get it catered I gotta guy you should call my guy.
 ---
+If you wanna get it catered
+---
+I gotta guy
+---
+you should call my guy.
+---
 ## PETER:
-I’m…  We aren’t there yet.
-These are just beginning steps and I.
+I’m...
+We aren’t there yet.
 ---
+These are just beginning steps
+---
+and I.
+---
 ## CHERYL:
 So you’re the host.
 ---
 ## PETER:
-I’m not the host there isn’t going to be an official host.
+I’m not the host
 ---
+there isn’t going to be an official host.
+---
 ## CHERYL:
 What are you then you’re the planner?
 ---
 ## PETER:
 Planner is different than host.
 ---
 ## CHERYL:
 I donno.
-You seem to be the one in charge and so I’m gonna say you’re the host.
 ---
+You seem to be the one in charge
+---
+and so I’m gonna say you’re the host.
+---
 ## PETER:
 I’m just executing.
+---
 I’m not delegating I’m executing.
 ---
 ## CHERYL:
-Ha!
+[Laughs]
+---
 So does that make you the executioner?
 ---
 ## PETER:
 Cheryl come on.
 ---
 ## CHERYL:
-Oh for fuck’s sake Petey you gotta laugh at that one.
+Oh for fuck’s sake Petey
 ---
+you gotta laugh at that one.
+---
 ## PETER:
 It’s not really.
 ---
 ## CHERYL:
+This whole conversation
+---
+is so freaking morbid
+---
+you gotta at least have
+---
-This whole conversation is so freaking morbid you gotta at least have a laugh with me on that.
+a laugh with me on that.
+---
 Executioner?
+---
 Come on that’s funny.
-You gotta give me that it’s funny.
 ---
+You gotta give me that
+---
+it’s funny.
+---
 ## PETER:
 It’s a little funny.
 ---
 ## CHERYL:
 So why aren’t you laughing?
+---
 Oh for fuck’s sake you are a pip, Petey.
+---
 You’re a real pip.
+---
 OK I get it no laughing.
+---
 I will be very serious from now on.
+---
 So are you gonna give me a job or what?
 ---
 ## PETER:
 Would you like a job?